tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 ---

 ## Overview
 `Heteroskedasticity` is a common issue in time series and panel data analysis, and refers to the failure of the homoskedasticity assumption when the variance of the error terms varies across observations in a regression model.
-This inconsistency can skew the standard errors, thereby undermining the validity of statistical inferences derived from Ordinary Least Squares (OLS) regressions.
+This inconsistency can skew the standard errors, undermining the validity of statistical inferences derived from Ordinary Least Squares (OLS) regressions.

-This article, explores methods for detecting and correcting heteroskedasticity using `R`, including both graphical and statistical tests, and discusses methods to correct for heteroskedasticity.
+This article explores methods for detecting and correcting heteroskedasticity using `R`, including both graphical and statistical tests, and discusses approaches to correct for heteroskedasticity.

 {{% example %}}
 Consider the regression equation, that models the relationship between income and expenditure on meals: